 The Best Wailea and South Maui Weather Forecast

 My favorite resource for Maui weather is Hawaii Weather Today.
-What I love about Glenn’s forecasts is you can pick different parts of the island.
-Also becoming a big “weather star” is Meteorologist (and Hawaii native) Malika Dudley and her Maui Now Forecast.
+What I love about Glenn’s forecasts is you can pick different parts of the island, so you can get the exact forecast for your excursion.

 I always joke that if you took the temperature at 12 noon on January 1st and July 4th you would not have much of a variance.
 The average high temperature in Wailea in January is 82 and for July is 88.
 Compare what you see on Glenn’s site with the following info.

-Maui’s climate is varied depending on your location on the Island and your elevation.
-I’ve seen a snow-capped Haleakala and of course I’ve gotten a sunburn at the beach.
-Though mostly Maui’s climate is “Tropical”.
+Maui’s climate varies depending on your location on the Island and your elevation.
+I’ve seen a snow-capped Haleakala, and of course, I’ve gotten a sunburn at the beach.
+Mostly, Maui’s climate is considered Tropical.

-There is a “wet” and “dry” side of the Island as well.
-The south side of Maui (the areas of Kihei, Wailea and Makena) are typically warm and dry (less then 10 inches of rain per year).
-While the west side (Lahaina, Ka’anapali and Kapalua) get more rain, nearly triple the amount.
+There is a wet and a dry side to the Island.
+The south side of Maui, including the areas of Kihei, Wailea and Makena, is typically warm and dry, receiving less then 10 inches of rain per year.
+The west side, including Lahaina, Ka’anapali and Kapalua, receives more rain—nearly triple the amount.